On a time-dependent extra spatial dimension: Introduction

 Here $\Lambda$ is the cosmological constant of the bulk spacetime, while the hypersurface $\chi=0$ corresponds to our 3-brane.
 The $\delta$-function expresses the confinement of matter in the brane; its appearance here is due to the boundary surface $\chi=0,$ where $T_{\mu\nu}$ is proportional to the $\delta$-function.
 Also, $\lambda$ and $\tau_{\mu\nu}$ are the vacuum energy and the energy-momentum tensor, respectively, of the 3-brane.

-\emph{Remark.}---Concerning our basic assumption, it must be kept in mind that the coefficients in Eq.~(\ref{E:line}) are independent of $\chi$, an assumption more in line with the Kaluza-Klein model than the brane-world model.
-While our model must therefore be viewed as a special case, it is not unreasonable to assume that during inflation the enormous rate of expansion is so dominant that outside influences, including the existence of an extra spatial dimension, are negligible.
+Concerning our basic assumption, it must be kept in mind that the coefficients in Eq.~(\ref{E:line}) are independent of $\chi$, an assumption more in line with the Kaluza-Klein model than the brane-world model.
+It is not unreasonable to assume, however, that during inflation the enormous rate of expansion is so dominant that outside influences, including the existence of an extra spatial dimension, are negligible.
+Moreover, the resulting simplification leads directly to several interesting conclusions that may not be apparent otherwise.

 Returning to Eq.~(\ref{E:line}), if $(M,q_{\mu\nu})$ is to be a de Sitter space, we need to let $R(t)=e^{Ht}$, where $H= \sqrt{\Lambda_4/3}$ and $\Lambda_4$ is the cosmological constant of the 3-brane.
 Universes with exponential expansion are usually called \emph{inflationary}.